Crescent Plantation

+The Crescent Plantation was renamed The Ellis Place in 1902 when the patriarch of the Elder Family died and left ownership to Annie Clark Ellis.
+Ellis was a Black Woman.
+The Ellis Place housed, employed, and educated former slaves.
+She owned The Ellis Place until 1936, when her husband James (Eugene) Ellis was murdered by a violent mob of white people who then chased her and her children off of the land.
+The Ellis Place was then renamed to the former name, The Crescent Plantation.

 The plantation was added to the National Register of Historic Places on October 18, 1984.

 History

 A sawmill was erected and cypress was cut from the land and the main plantation house was built on the banks of the Walnut Bayou by Dancy slaves.

 Houston, Texas businessman Gus Worham, that founded American General Corporation, went into real estate business with Sterling C. Evans, that had a long involvement with Texas A & M University.
 The two bought and sold distressed ranch properties and plantations in Texas, Louisiana, and New Mexico.
 Among these were the Little Eva Plantation in Chopin, Louisiana (near Natchitoches, Louisiana), where they raised (and exported to Russia) Santa Gertrudis cattle and hybrid pecans.
 They also acquired Randle Lake Plantation in Milam County, Texas, Bear Lake Plantation in Tallulah, Nine Bar Ranch in Cypress, Texas, and the U Bar Ranches in Medina County, Texas and Hidalgo County, New Mexico, as well as the Crescent Plantation.

 Evans set his daughter Diana's husband up in a real estate development in Charlotte, North Carolina, and went into the grain elevator business with Lyndall's husband in Tallulah, and sold him Crescent Plantation.